 Here are my recommendations for your page

 These changes are a great step forward in helping business owners with the security of their Facebook page.
 Have you been concerned about the security of your page or had a situation where you couldn’t access your page any more?
-Share your stories below.
+Share on my Facebook Page.